The Rewarding Career of Nurse Educator

 Many working RNs attend master’s in nursing education programs online, as a more convenient way to earn a degree while juggling work and family responsibilities.
 Some programs can be completed in 2½ years while working full time.

 Prospective nurse educators shouldn’t let funding obstacles get in the way of applying for graduate school.
 There are a number of funding sources available, including tuition reimbursement, student loans, grants and scholarships.
 If you’re currently working at a hospital, check to see if your employer provides tuition assistance.
-Additionally, the federal government has several programs as a result of the Affordable Care Act to help nurses become nurse educators through grants and trainee programs.
+Additionally, the federal government has several programs to help nurses become nurse educators through grants and trainee programs.

 Nearly 90 percent of nurse educators reported being happy in their job, as compared with 81 percent of all working RNs, according to a U.S. government survey.